 What Position Should My Kart Seat Be In?

-A good place to start is the standard factory setting.
-These recommended seating positions will be designed to get the weight of the driver in the correct spot on the kart.
+A good place to start with your kart seat is the standard factory setting.
+These recommended positions will be designed to get the weight of the driver in the correct spot on the kart.
 Of course, everyone has a different weight and height, so you can begin with the base setting and test from there.
-I will give more details on how you should adjust your seat further into the article.

 Another factor to consider is which class of kart you are running.
 If you have a kart with a lot of power and need more traction and rear grip, you need to increase the weight over the rear tires by moving the seat further back.
 If you are running a kart with less horsepower, you want to keep your weight distribution more forward to not weigh down the rear tires too much.

-The angle at which your seat is set has quite a large effect on how the weight of the driver is distributed over the rear axle.
-Bear in mind that if you have a flat-bottomed seat, mounting it normally will give you the correct angle.
-Rounded seats take some measuring, and this can be made easier using a measuring tool which sits on the rear axle, this tool is called a T-board.
+If you have a flat-bottomed seat, mounting it normally will give you the correct angle.
+Rounded seats take some measuring, and this can be made easier using a measuring tool called a T-board, which sits on the rear axle.

 Having a lot of side bite means that the rear of your kart has a lot of grip (it feels glued to the track).
 Having less side bite is having the rear of the kart feel looser (i.e. more oversteer).